Testing For Global Covariate Effects in Dynamic Interaction Event Networks: Abstract

 \section{Abstract}

 In statistical network analysis it is common to observe so called interaction data.
-Such data is characterized by the actors who form the vertices of a network.
-These are able to interact with each other along the edges of the network.
-One usually assumes that the edges in the network are randomly formed and dissolved over the observation horizon.
-In addition covariates are observed and the interest is to model the impact of the covariates on the interactions.
-In this paper we develop a framework to test if a non-parametric form of the baseline intensity allows for more flexibility than a baseline which is parametrically dependent on system-wide covariates (i.e. covariates which take the same value for all individuals, e.g. time).
-This allows to test if certain seasonality effects can be explained by simple covariates like the time.
-The procedure is applied to modeling the baseline intensity in a bike-sharing network by using weather and time information.
+Such data is characterized by actors forming the vertices and interacting along edges of the network, where edges are randomly formed and dissolved over the observation horizon.
+In addition covariates are observed and the goal is to model the impact of the covariates on the interactions.
+We distinguish two types of covariates: global, system-wide covariates (i.e. covariates taking the same value for all individuals, such as seasonality) and local, dyadic covariates modeling interactions between two individuals in the network.
+Existing continuous time network models are extended to allow for comparing a completely parametric model and a model that is parametric only in the local covariates but has a global non-parametric time component.
+This allows, for instance, to test whether global time dynamics can be explained by simple global covariates like weather, seasonality etc. The procedure is applied to a bike-sharing network by using weather and weekdays as global covariates and distances between the bike stations as local covariates.